Shadow318193/Protonach/README.md

 - [x] Make like and dislike buttons;
 - [x] Protect site from robots by captcha;
 - [ ] Make admin able to delete posts and ban IPs.

+**This project is still being developed.
+I will be happy if you give me some ideas of fixing bugs or adding feautures.**
 ## Questions
 >Why Protonach?